Squarelink-Inc/Squarelink-Web3/README.md

 ### Intializing Squarelink Syncrhonously

 The `getProvider` function fetches a list of our supported networks and their RPC endpoints from our API.
-This allows us to remotely change RPC providers for your security and to ensure site reliability.
+This allows us to remotely switch RPC providers to ensure 100% uptime and remove faulty/compromised endpoints.

 If you are unable to support callbacks/promises, you can use `getProviderSync` which uses hard-coded RPC endpoints. **NOTE**: *we cannot guarantee 100% uptime with this method.*